p1366/guess_digits_sum/README.md

 Find *Computational complexity* in big O notation for *The Solution*.

 `*` I don't know the answer, may be you do :)

+## Don't read this

+Some stuff are available by

+    $ ruby g_sum.rb 6

+*The Well Coded Solution* will be provided after contest.